 In Exchange Online this process Is called Auto Mapping and it was first introduced with Exchange Server 2010 Service Pack 3.

-By default, Every time you give a user access to a Shared Mailbox or a user mailbox, the mailbox automatically attach to Outlook and available for access.
+By default, Every time you give user access to a Shared Mailbox or a user mailbox, the mailbox automatically attaches to Outlook and available for access.

 It will also slow down Outlook and impact performance.